Professional AssociationsProfessional Associations: Royal Academy of Engineering | The Institution of Engineering and Technology (IET)

-Richard Hopkins is an IBM Distinguished Engineer and Fellow of the Institute of Engineering and Technology (FIET).
-He is the nineteenth President of IBM's Academy of Technology.
+Richard Hopkins is an IBM Distinguished Engineer and Fellow of the UK's Royal Academy of Engineering.
+He was also the nineteenth President of IBM's Academy of Technology.

 Richard became President after 25 years of field experience as an IT Architect.
 In that role he providing technical leadership and engineering insight for some of IBM's most complex system deliveries for clients.
 Major systems for which Richard was Chief Architect include: